Best New & Used Handicap Vans For Sale

 Regarding the service and installation of handicap-accessible mobility products, NMEDA offers an additional certification program called (QAP) or Quality Assurance Program.
 This is the only nationally recognized accreditation program for the adaptive mobility industry.
 Before getting your handicap-accessible van, wheelchair/scooter lift, or driving equipment serviced or installed, choose a dealer that is part of this program.

-By choosing an accredited QAP dealer, you ensure they have met the organization’s stringent qualities and guidelines and provide benefits associated with 24/7 emergency service and service by trained mobility technicians who have completed only the highest standards.
+By choosing an accredited QAP dealer, you ensure they have met the organization’s stringent qualities and guidelines and provide 24/7 emergency service and service benefits by trained mobility technicians who have completed only the highest standards.

 4. Quality and Experience